-There is a number of walking trails around Loch Ness and Inverness that cater for all abilities, from challenging hill walks and long distance hikes along the Great Glen Way, the Affric Kintail Way and the South Loch Ness Trail, to accessible riverside walks in the heart of Inverness city that are suitable for anyone and everyone.
+There is a number of walking trails around Loch Ness and Inverness that cater for all abilities, from challenging hill walks and long distance hikes along the Great Glen Way, the Affric Kintail Way and the South Loch Ness Trail.
+The Loch Ness 360° trail is brand new and fantastic fun.
+There are also many things to do in Inverness to keep you active.
+Why not try some accessible riverside walks in the heart of Inverness city that are suitable for anyone and everyone?
 Don’t forget your bikes (or hire them here)!
 They are a wonderful way to explore the Great Glen trails, villages, forests and the Caledonian Canal.

 Try your hand at sailing or canoeing on Loch Ness or the Caledonian Canal, or enjoy a day of paddle boarding or gorge adventures!
 Looking for something a little more sedate?
 We have some excellent Scottish Fishing.
 Spend a relaxing day out on the water fishing for salmon, trout, sea-trout, char or pike.